Ithaka Harbors

-Ithaka Harbors, Inc. is a US not-for-profit, the parent company of digital library website JSTOR, the digital preservation service Portico, and the research and consulting group Ithaka S+R. Its stated mission is to "help the academic community use digital technologies to preserve the scholarly record and to advance research and teaching in sustainable ways".
+Ithaka Harbors, Inc. (stylized as ITHAKA) is an American not-for-profit, the parent company of digital library website JSTOR, the digital preservation service Portico, and the research and consulting group Ithaka S+R. Its stated mission is to "help the academic community use digital technologies to preserve the scholarly record and to advance research and teaching in sustainable ways".
 Ithaka was founded in 2003 by Kevin M. Guthrie.
 Ithaka's total revenue was $105 million in 2019, most of it ($79 million) from JSTOR service fees.

 History

-JSTOR was founded in 1995 under the direction of current ITHAKA president Kevin M. Guthrie.
-Guthrie also served as the founding president of ITHAKA in 2004.
+JSTOR was founded in 1995 under the direction of current Ithaka president Kevin M. Guthrie.
+Guthrie also served as the founding president of Ithaka in 2004.
 Both organizations were initially funded by grants from the Andrew W. Mellon Foundation, which at the time was led by William G. Bowen.

 The two organizations announced that they would merge in 2009 after years of working together closely.

 The organizations stated that the merger was "a natural progression" and that they would work together to help "academic institutions use digital technology to enhance scholarship and teaching and reduce system-wide costs through collective action."